-Species Likelihood of Occurrence Distribution and Flight Behaviours Susceptibility of Collision hunting for insects in dense foliage (Churchill 2008 & Australian Museum).
-Eastern horseshoe bats were recorded within the WTA.
+Species Likelihood of Occurrence Distribution and Flight Behaviours Susceptibility of Collision to hunting for insects in dense foliage (Churchill 2008 & Australian Museum).
+Eastern horseshoe bats were recorded within the Project Area (PLA).
 Due to their flight behavior and maneuverability they are considered at low risk of collision.
-Gould's wattled bat Chalinolobus gouldii Known to occur The Gould's wattled bat's distribution is widespread and they found in almost all habitats through out Australia.
+Gould's wattled bat Chalinolobus gouldii Known to occur The Gould's wattled bat's distribution is widespread and they found in almost all habitats throughout Australia.
 They insectivorous, feeding on bugs and moths predominately, as well as a wide variety of other insects.
-High FPRC Act They fly just below or within the lower level of the tree canopy and are agile flyers.
-Not Listed NC Act - Least Concern NC Act - Least They roost most commonly in tree hollows and hollow limbs of mature trees, particularly River Red Gums and Cypress Pines.
-They move daily between a number of roost sites and are highly adaptable.
-(Churchill, 2008) Mortalities have been recorded at other Australian wind farms (BL & A, 2018 and Boothroyd, I et al. 2012).
-Gould's wattled bat were recorded within the WTA.
-Given previous mortalities at other wind farms and presence on the WTA, they are considered at risk of collision.
+High EPBC Act - They fly just below or within the lower level of the tree canopy and are agile flyers.
+Not Listed NC Act - Least Concern They roost most commonly in tree hollows and hollow limbs of mature trees, particularly river red gums and cypress pines.
+They move daily between a number of roost sites and are highly adaptable (Churchill, 2008).
+Mortalities have been recorded at other Australian wind farms (BL & A, 2018 and Boothroyd, et al. 2012).
+Gould's wattled bat were recorded within the Project Area (PLA).
+Given previous mortalities at other wind farms and presence on the Project Area (PLA), they are considered at risk of collision.
 Hoary wattled bat Chalinolobus nigrogriseus The Hoary wattled bat is found in the north/north east of Australia, in a range of habitat types including monsoon forests, dry sclerophyll forest, littoral rainforest, river red gum riparian woodland, vine thickets, coastal scrub, sand dunes, grasslands and floodplains.
 They roost in primarily in hollows in eucalyptus trees.
 High EPBC Act - Not Listed NC Act - Least Concern They are agile flyers and can change course quickly in response to prey movements.
 They are insectivores, with a preference for beetles, ants and moths but will also eat a range of other prey species.
 Little flight height information is available for this species, however given it is an aerial insectivore it is considered at high risk of collision.
 Nyctophilus sp.
 Known to occur Three Nyctophilus species are potentially present in the windfarm area.
-Low EPBC Act - (all may potentially occur Nyctophilus bifax, Eastern long-eared bat Nyctophilus geoffroyi, Lesser long-eared bat Not Listed however
+Low (all may Nyctophilus bifax, Eastern long-eared bat EPBC Act - potentially occur Nyctophilus geoffroyi, Lesser long-eared bat